The Capella Program: Toward A Space-only High-frequency Radio VLBI Network Formed by Small Satellites in Low Earth

-\textsc{Capella}, or other, similar projects, are helped greatly by the ``new space age'' with its emphasis on launching multiple small, mass-produced satellites into low Earth orbits with new low-cost launchers.
+The \textsc{Capella} Program and other, similar projects, are helped greatly by the ``new space age'' with its emphasis on launching multiple small, mass-produced satellites into low Earth orbits with new low-cost launchers.
 The establishment of a space-only VLBI network is an obvious application of these new capabilities -- and will open a new window for observational astronomy.